ELJoOker2004/ELJoOker2004.github.io/_posts/2025-04-25-Yaoguai Aswan CTF Finals.md

 ### Problem
-now, we can get the original KEY and encrypted IV used to encrypted the flag.png file, but there is still a problem, the IV is RSA encrypted, without the private key we can't decrypt it
+now, we can get the original KEY and encrypted IV used to encrypt the flag.png file, but there is still a problem, the IV is RSA encrypted, without the private key we can't decrypt it

 what private key consists of is

 - n (the modulus) The same modulus used in the public key.
 - d (the private exponent) A number that is the modular multiplicative inverse of e modulo (p−1)(q−1)

 in order to get the private exponent, we need to know the prime numbers p and q, but we can't because we only have the modulus n